 Early experiences on Wittenberg, Cornell and Slide Mountains

-The naming of the Burroughs Range is proper as John Burroughs may have fixed Slide Mountain’s fame in his essay “The Heart Of The Southern Catskills” published in 1910.
-Burroughs a writer whose works were a mixture of keen observations about nature with a poetic prose inspired many.
-Interestingly, in his description of his adventures in this area, now known as the Burroughs Range, he speaks only of Slide and Wittenberg, never of Cornell and mentions no trail to Slide from Wittenberg.
-Burroughs had an admiration for these peaks as he wrote on a failed attempt to climb Slide from Woodland Valley (2):
+The naming of the Burroughs Range is proper as John Burroughs may have fixed Slide Mountain’s fame in his essay “The Heart Of The Southern Catskills,” published in 1910.
+Burroughs, a writer whose works were a mixture of keen observations about nature with poetic prose, inspired many.
+Interestingly, in his description of his adventures in this area, now known as the Burroughs Range, he speaks only of Slide and Wittenberg, never of Cornell, and mentions no trail to Slide from Wittenberg.
+Burroughs admired these peaks as he wrote on a failed attempt to climb Slide from Woodland Valley (2):

 However, in the “Journals of an anonymous hiker” written between 1917-1923 the unknown hiker from New York City clearly describes the “Wittenberg Trail” going from Woodland Valley over Wittenberg, Cornell, and Slide.
 He writes about his experience trekking from Wittenberg to Cornell saying (3):